dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 nfs.disable: on
 ```

-&#8680; Safe the hightlighted brick directory in an environment variable:
+&#8680; Safe the brick directory served by `node-6.lab` in an environment variable:

 ~~~~
 BRICK_DIR=$(echo -n $(oc rsh $POD_NUMBER_SIX gluster vol info $LARGE_GLUSTER_VOLUME | grep $NODE_IP_6) | cut -d ':' -f 3 | tr -d $'\r' )
 echo $BRICK_DIR
 ~~~~

-&#8680; Using the full path of `Brick3` we cross-check with heketi's topology on which device it is based on:
+&#8680; Using the full path of brick you can cross-check with heketi's topology on which device it is based on:

     heketi-cli topology info | grep -B2 $BRICK_DIR

-Among other data grep will show the physical backing device of this brick's mount path:
+Among other data `grep` will show the physical backing device of this brick's mount path:

 ``` hl_lines="1"
 Id:62cbae7a3f6faac38a551a614419cca3   Name:/dev/xvdd           State:online    Size (GiB):499     Used (GiB):201     Free (GiB):298